sealerio/sealer/test/README.md

 ## Prerequisites

-Before you run the tests, you'll need a sealer binary in your machine executable path .
+Before you run the tests, you'll need a sealer binary in your machine executable path and install docker.
 Follow the instructions [here](https://github.com/sealerio/sealer#readme) to get one.

 ## Run the Tests